printotomp/ItemInventory/README.md

 ## API documentation

 The API includes documented all available routings.
 After starting, just go to the address e.g.  [https://localhost:44377/swagger/index.html](https://localhost:44334/swagger/index.html) where a detailed description of each API routing will be available.

+## DB Installation

+Run the file InventryDB_scripts.sql to create DB and the tables.